 We have two worship services and they are very different from one another.

-The 8:45 a.m. service, held in the Courtyard, is intimate and less formal than the sanctuary service.
+The 8:45 a.m. service, held in Palmer Hall, is intimate and less formal than the sanctuary service.
 All of the music is sung by those in attendance and is accompanied on the piano or by acoustic guitars, sometimes joined by flute or violin or upright bass.
 Every service includes a sermon and communion.
 Parents with young children particularly enjoy this service because it is short (45 minutes) and the music and liturgy are accessible to children.